The Ultimate Charleston Travel Guide

-There is no shortage of southern charm in Charleston.
+There is no shortage of southern charm in Charleston, South Carolina.
 This city is best known for its historical beauty, secret gardens, old mansions, & cobblestone streets.
 As you walk the gas-lamp lit streets, you feel as though you have traveled back in time.
 Come for the beautiful pastel hues and stay for the delicious southern food.
-You will not regret booking a ticket to Charleston, here is my travel guide!
+You will not regret booking a ticket to Charleston, here is my “Ultimate Charleston Travel Guide”!

 The best time to visit Charleston is between March-May or September-November.
-The weather is mild and the hotels are less expensive during these times except for Easter weekend.
-Finally, we visited in November and loved it because there were no crowds and it felt like we had the city to ourselves in the morning.
+The weather is mild and the hotels are less expensive during these times (except for Easter weekend).
+Since Charleston weather can get really hot and humid during the summer, we visited in November and loved it because there were no crowds and we had the city to ourselves in the morning.

 13 historical houses all boasting with beautiful colors.
 Truly a must-see when you visit.
-It’s the perfect backdrop for a photo op.
+Not only that but it’s the perfect backdrop for a photo op.
 Furthermore, the colorful houses acquired the name “Rainbow Row” over time but according to tall-tales, the houses were painted in the various colors so drunk sailors coming in from sea knew which houses they were to bunk in.
+How’s that for a fun fact?

 Riley Waterfront park